INVESTING IN BC CONSERVATION SINCE 1981

 • Capacity Grant Application Cycle

-Submitted Capacity Grant applications are reviewed in May and final decisions made at the HCTF Board of Directors meeting in June.
+Submitted Action Grant proposals are reviewed in March through April and final decisions are made in May.
+Applicants will be notified in June.

-Notification emails will be sent in July to inform applicants about whether or not their Capacity Grant application was approved for funding.
+Notification emails from the online Survey Apply system will be sent in June to inform applicants about whether or not their Action Grant application was approved for funding.
 An applicant may be funded for less than the amount requested, or there may be additional conditions to satisfy before the funds are released.

 *Please make sure you add grants@hctf.ca and noreply@mail.smapply.net to your safe senders list.